How to Reduce the Time You Spend on Business Admin

 - Tips for using cloud computing

 What could you do with an extra 71 days of resource per year?
-That’s how much the average small business spends on admin, including paperwork, accounting and recruitment.
+That’s how much time the average small business spends on admin, including paperwork, accounting and recruitment.
 These tasks are taking up time that could be spent focusing on the real, valuable work of making business visions a reality.

 Let’s be completely honest - nobody starts a business because they want to spend their time billing clients and endlessly chasing unpaid invoices.
 While these tasks might seem small at a glance, they can sometimes turn into a heavy load.